sachit-n/plant_disease_classify/README.md

 # Classifying Crop Diseases

-Project By: Sachit Nagpal (Net ID: sn2811)
+Project By:
+Sachit Nagpal, Net ID - sn2811

+Submission Documents:
-Submission Documents: This README, along with [this](https://colab.research.google.com/drive/1jn06snZBrHpb07EQFON3Dx3hzQfXbjjg?usp=sharing) notebook contains the submission.
+This README, along with [this](https://colab.research.google.com/drive/1jn06snZBrHpb07EQFON3Dx3hzQfXbjjg?usp=sharing) notebook contains the submission.

 ## Project Purpose
 The goal of the project is to use computer vision to accurately diagnose plant diseases from images that are clicked by farmers.